Bikram Keshari Arukha

-Bikram Keshari Arukha is an Indian politician and Member of Odisha Legislative Assembly from Bhanjanagar Assembly constituency who is serving as Speaker of Odisha Legislative Assembly.
+Bikram Keshari Arukha is an Indian politician and Member of Odisha Legislative Assembly from Bhanjanagar Assembly constituency who served as Speaker of Odisha Legislative Assembly till 2023.
 He is continuously six time MLA from Bhanjanagar Assembly constituency.
+Bikram Keshari Arukha has publicly stated that if he loses the 2024 election, he will retire from active politics.
+This declaration has added a significant layer of seriousness and personal stakes to his political campaign."

 Personal life

 He was born on 28 September 1962 in Ganjam.